 Sometimes, the Department for Transport makes additional funds available for highways maintenance works.
 The Additional funding for highways page has more details of how additional funds were spent in 2018/19.

 Start dates to be confirmed unless stated otherwise.

 Resurfacing: Traditional replacement of existing road surface with new, usually restricted to the upper layers of the road construction.
 Due to budget restraints this type of work is generally carried out on our classified road network and only used on our unclassified (residential) Roads as a last resort.

 A350 Parkstone Road – from pedestrian crossing adjacent Poole Park tennis courts to the Civic Centre Gyratory.
 WORKS COMPLETE.

 Dunyeats Road – major refurbishment, including carriageway resurfacing and footway widening to north side of road as part of safety improvement scheme.
-More details are available on the Dunyeats Road corridor improvements page.
+WORKS COMPLETE.

 Jersey Road – from Alderney Avenue to Carisbrooke Crescent.
-Start date and traffic management TBC.
+WORKS COMPLETE.

 Preventative Maintenance: extending the life of the existing road surface by preventing pot holes and follows department for transport guidance that 'prevention is better than cure'.
 Surface treatments are laid directly on top of the existing road without removing the original material.